Mike Bickle (minister): Reception

-Sexual abuses
+Allegations of sexual abuses

 On October 28, 2023, news broke that Bickle faced allegations of sexual abuse from women over several decades.
 The next day, International House of Prayer announced that Bickle had been placed on administrative leave from all public ministry pending investigation.
 IHOPKC subsequently contracted Stinson LLP to conduct the investigation.
 Following criticism about its decision to hire Stinson LLP, the organization chose instead a local Kansas City law firm to lead the investigation.

 On November 30, 2023 "Jane Doe" alleged that Bickle sexually abused her from 1996 to 1999, starting when she was 19.
 He was 42.

 On December 12, 2023, Bickle confessed to past misconduct, while denying some of the allegations.

 On December 22, IHOPKC announced that the internal investigation confirmed Bickle had engaged in "inappropriate behavior" of a nature that required IHOPKC to "immediately, formally, and permanently" sever ties with him.

 On February 7, 2024, the Kansas City Star published a first-hand account of Bickle's grooming and sexual abuse of Tammy Woods in the 1980s beginning when Woods was 14 years of age and Bickle was in his mid-20s.
 The article details Woods' experiences, her reason for not reporting until 2024, corroborating testimony from Woods' family and a close friend, and Bickle's attempt to communicate with Woods after the initial allegations were made known in 2023.

 On February 3, 2025; Tikkun Global, a Messianic Jewish group which was partnering with Firefly Independent Sexual Abuse Investigations in handling the investigation of the allegations against Bickle, issued a report stating that 17 people came forward reporting that they had either been sexually abused or experienced sexually abusive misconduct (which included spiritual abuse and rape) from Bickle dating to the mid-1970s; with some of the victims being minors at the time of the actions in question.

 In March 2025, survivors including Tammy Woods testified before Missouri lawmakers in support of legislation to eliminate statute of limitations for child sexual abuse cases and ban non-disclosure agreements in settlements, with their advocacy contributing to the passage of Trey's Law in June 2025.